v4224/Backend/README.md

      ```sh
      dotnet restore
      ```
-    * build and run project
+   * Build and run project
      ```sh
      dotnet run
      ```
    Open [http://192.168.189.99:5214/swagger/index.html](http://192.168.189.99:5214/swagger/index.html) to view it in your browser.

 4. Run the project by using docker manually:
    * Build docker image
      ```sh
      docker build -t onlineshop-backend .
      ```
    * Run container
      ```sh
      docker run --name onlineshop-backend -dp 5214:5214 onlineshop-backend
      ```

 5. Run the project by using docker with Jenkins CI/CD pipeline:
    * Set jenkins agent as lab-server
    * Run pipeline in Jenkinsfile on Jenkins server
 ---